nonickDev/entities/README.md

 # Joined-Table Inheritance for Eloquent

-This package allows you to store and query hierarchical models using Eloquent.
+This package allows you to store and query hierarchical models using Eloquent (joined-table inheritance).

 ## Installation